layou233/ZBProxy/README.md

     }
 }
 ```
-But start from 2020, Hypixel set up an authencation of the player login address.
+But start from 2020, Hypixel set up an authentication of the player login address.
-If you do not login from their official address as known as ```mc.hypixel.net:25565```, you will not be able to join the game.
+If you do not log in from their official address as known as ```mc.hypixel.net:25565```, you will not be able to join the game.
 The original method is to cheat the server by modifying the ```hosts``` file.
 But that\'s too complicated for people who don\'t know the principle.
-We studied its working principle, and successfully bypassed the detection by modifying the sent data at the technical level.
+We studied its working principle, and successfully bypassed the detection by modifying the data sent by client at the technical level.
 The product of the research is what you see now as ZBProxy.
 For players, just enter the address of your proxy server, you can join the game **directly** as usual.